REAL ESTATE AGENT COSTS & WHERE TO FIND THE BEST

 - Failed to disclose any issues with neighbours that may impact a decision to purchase a property.

-- Made unsubstantiated representations or failed to check what are considered to be facts about a property, eg, if told it's architecturally designed, they must obtain proof of this, most especially if these words are used in the marketing material.
+- Made unsubstantiated representations or failed to check what are considered to be facts about a property, for example if told it's architecturally designed, they must obtain proof of this, most especially if these words are used in the marketing material.

 - Made a change to a sale and purchase agreement without all required signatures.